awsdocs/amazon-ses-developer-guide/doc-source/e-faq.md

 ### Q4\.
 How does Amazon SES use the spamtrap reports?<a name="st-q4"></a>

-We review the reports, and if we find enough evidence that you have a problem with sending to spamtraps, we will put you on probation and ask you to fix the underlying problem\.
-If you don't fix the problem before the probation period is over, your account will be suspended\.
-Also, if your spamtrap problem is very severe, you might be immediately suspended without a probation period\.
-As with any suspension, we will send you a notification at that time\.
+We review the reports\.
+If we determine that your account is sending email to spamtraps, we place your account under review and ask you to fix the underlying problem\.
+If you don't fix the problem before the review period is over, we might pause your account's ability to send additional email\.
+If your spamtrap problem is very severe, we might pause your account's ability to send email immediately, without placing your account under review first\.

 ### Q5\.
-What should I do if I receive a probation or suspension notice for sending to spamtraps?<a name="st-q5"></a>
+What should I do if a receive a notice saying that my account is under review or that my sending is paused because of an issue with spamtraps?<a name="st-q5"></a>

-Fix the underlying problem and appeal to get your case reevaluated\.
-For information about the appeal process, see the FAQs on probation and suspension\.
-Due to the way spamtrap sending is reported, it will take a minimum of three weeks before we can confirm that a fix you've put in place has succeeded\.
+First, you should address the issue that caused us to place your account under review or pause your ability to send email\.
+Next, send an email to [ses\-review@amazon\.com](mailto:ses-review@amazon.com) from the email address associated with your AWS account\.
+In your message, provide detailed information about the steps you've taken to resolve the issue, and describe how these steps prevent the issue from happening again in the future\.
+If we agree that the changes you've made appropriately address the issue, we'll cancel the review period or remove the sending pause from your account\.

+Because of the way that spamtrap hits are reported, it may take three weeks or more before we are able to determine if the changes you made solved the issue\.

 ### Q6\.
-How many spamtrap hits can I have before I am put on probation or suspended?<a name="st-q6"></a>
+How many spamtrap hits can I have before you place my account under review or pause my account's ability to send email?<a name="st-q6"></a>

-Spamtrap hits are a very negative sign, so it takes only a small number of them to indicate that you're engaging in questionable sending practices\.
+We don't disclose the specific number of spamtrap hits that cause us to take action on your account\.
+However, it's important to note that even a small number of spamtrap hits can have a very negative effect on your reputation as a sender, so you should take spamtrap reports seriously\.

 ### Q7\.
 Do you disclose the spamtrap addresses?<a name="st-q7"></a>